dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 ### Changes to the baseline settings
 The following settings are either:
-- *New* in this latest version of th baseline.
+- *New* in this latest version of the baseline.
 - *Removed* from this latest baseline version, but were present in the previous version.
-- *Revised* in some way from the how the setting appeared in the previous version.
+- *Revised* in some way from how the settings appeared in the previous version.

 *[New]* [**Above Lock**](#above-lock):
 -  **Voice activate apps from locked screen**